denev6/ADHD-EEG-ViT/docs/NOTE.md

   - 같은 데이터셋(IEEE) 사용

 - Enhanced ADHD detection: Frequency information embedded in a visual-language framework
-- EEGViT
 - SSRepL-ADHD: Adaptive Complex Representation Learning Framework for ADHD Detection from Visual Attention Tasks
 - Enhancing ADHD Diagnosis with EEG: The Critical Role of Preprocessing and Key Features
-- Deep Learning-Based Classification of ADHD Using Resting-State fMRI Data
-- Functional Brain Network Analysis for ADHD Classification Using Deep Learning and Resting-State fMRI

 ### Multi-modal